-Break out the Banagrams or dust off your good old scrabble board and spend an evening of linguistics with your Valentine.
+Break out the Bananagrams or dust off your good old scrabble board and spend an evening of linguistics with your Valentine.
 Pick up the controllers and enjoy a two-player video game, either against each other or fighting side by side against a common foe.

 You can easily find games and jigsaws for reasonable prices at local charity shops.
 Just make sure all the pieces are there!
 Pound shops and even eBay or Amazon are other great places to find low-cost games.

 8. Dine in Style in Your Very Own Dining Room

 Whoever said that you have to go out to have a memorable and meaningful Valentine’s Day dinner?
 Whilst the restaurants are capitalising on the hallmark hustle, why not celebrate in your own dining room?
 Set up some mood lighting and a good song list.
 Nothing says I love you more than some home-cooked favourites.